mendix/charts/developerCheatSheet.md

 To use this layout snippet above, endeavour to replace all lines that begin with "// sometext properties" with actual properties specific to it.

 ### Legend
 The legend properties below are added to the layout configuration to apply custom style to it.
-Below are legend properties.
+Below are legend properties

     {
         "showlegend": true,